puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

 5. If there's no valid filter remaining, then the left-most subdomain is removed from **host** and the selection process starts over at step 1.
 The special asterisk (“*”) **host** is the last searched and it matches all hosts.
 6. If a filter's available, it blocks or allows the URL request.

    >[!NOTE]
    >The default behavior is to allow the URL request if no filter is matched.

 ## Example filter selection criteria

-In this example, when searching for a match for “https://sub.contoso.com/docs” the filter selection will:
+In this example, when searching for a match to “https://sub.contoso.com/docs” the filter selection will:

 1. Search for a filter for "sub.contoso.com".
 If it finds a filter, the search moves to step 2.
-If no filter is found then it tries again with "contoso.com", "com”, and finally "".
+If a filter isn't found then it tries again with "contoso.com", "com”, and finally "".
-2. From the selected filters any that don’t have “http” in the **scheme** are removed.
+2. From the selected filters, any that don’t have “http” in the **scheme** are removed.
-3. From the remaining filters, any that have an exact port number that is not “80” are removed.
+3. From the remaining filters, any that have an exact port number that isn't “80” are removed.
 4. From the remaining filters, any that don't have "/docs" as a prefix of the **path** are removed.
 5. From the remaining filters, the filter with the longest path prefix is selected and applied.
-If a filter is not found the selection process starts over again at step 1.
+If a filter isn't found, the selection process starts over again at step 1.
 The process is repeated with the next subdomain.

-## Aditional information
+### Additional filter information

 If a filter has a dot (“.”) prefixing the **host** then only exact **host** matches are filtered.
 For example: